TomOverland/Motivation-Station/README.md

 Foundation - Framework used to structure our HTML.
 CSS - Used in tandem with Foundation to style our project
 jQuery - Used to traverse the DOM and handle events.
-QuoteGarden API - Used to generate random motivational quotes.
+QuoteGarden API(Server Side) - Used to generate random motivational quotes.
-Harvard Museum of Art API - Used to generate random inspiring pictures.
+Harvard Art Museum API(Server Side) - Used to generate random inspiring pictures.
-Twitter API - Used to allow users to tweet their content directly to their twitter feeds.
+Twitter API(Third Party) - Used to allow users to tweet their content directly to their twitter feeds.

 ## Installation